Counters with Sino-Japanese Numbers I

 The Counter ~枚

-The counter ~枚 is arguably the third most used counter in Japanese after ~つ and ~個 due to the array of things that in count.
-At its basic understanding, it is primarily used to count flat, thin objects.
+The counter ~枚 is arguably the third most used counter in Japanese after ~つ and ~個 given the array of things that it can count.
+It is primarily used to count flat, thin objects.
 These objects may vary in shape to a degree, mostly being either circular or squarish but never bulky or cylindrical.

 21. 海外旅行にクレジットカードを何枚持っていけばいい?